logankilpatrick/Julia-Projects-for-Beginners/README.md

 ## Contribute

 Have a small Julia project you want to contribute?
 Open a PR with the code and add it to the list here.
 Let's help people learn Julia!
+A few things to keep in mind:

+- Add comments to make the code clear for new users
+- Make sure the code has consistent spacing
+- Use lowercase file names and "_"'s between the words (snake casing)
+- Add new examples to the list of problems in the README

+Thank you for contributing 🤗